iareARiES/Face_Recognition/README.md

 path = kagglehub.dataset_download("lylmsc/wider-face-for-yolo-training")
 ```
 ---
-# Run this in terminal to export the code in ONNX fomrat
+# Run this in terminal to export the code in ONNX format

 ```
   yolo export \